Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Math + IR package is fairly self-explanatory, as it is limited to covering just the subjects of quant and integrated reasoning.
 It is priced at right around $220, which is a fraction of the cost you will find for comparable limited scope packages.
 For those that don’t need help with verbal or the AWA section, this may be a good option – though note the resources are more limited than in the full packages.

-Magoosh’s Premium course is its flagship offering.
+Magoosh’s Premium package is its flagship offering.
 This is their full course, covering all 4 sections of the GMAT.
-While their website says the “regular” price is around $440, we have rarely (if ever) seen this full price actually charged.
-This course is more commonly found at the very approachable rate of around $250.
-As mentioned, this is a VERY budget friendly option compared to similar on-demand courses (except maybe Target Test Prep).
+This is a VERY budget friendly option compared to similar on-demand courses (except maybe Target Test Prep).
 In fact, it is roughly ¼ the cost of Manhattan Prep’s self-paced study package.
 When students consider which GMAT course is best for them, this is likely the most important thing they’ll remember about Magoosh.

 Lastly, Magoosh offers its Premium course with a private tutoring component.
 This package is identical to the Premium course, but with 6 added hours of 1-on-1 time with a Magoosh GMAT expert.
 This package will run you about $800, or roughly $550 more than the base Premium course.
 With some quick math you’ll realize this means the tutoring sessions come out to less than $100 per session, which is an absolute steal in the world of private tutoring among test prep companies.
 More on that below.